To offer each child and teen who comes to our doors the opportunity to experience the love and warmth of a family.

-Through giving a family to orphaned, neglected and hurting children of TIjuana, Mexico, we are raising up the next generation of world-changers and breaking the poverty cycle in these kids´ lives, to give them a hope for the future because THEY ARE WORTH IT!
+Through giving a family to orphaned, neglected and hurting children of Mexico. we are raising up the next generation of world-changers and breaking the poverty cycle in these kid’s lives, to giving them a hope for the future because THEY ARE WORTH IT!

 27 Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.

 Samuel and Celeste are the on-site directors and they have 2 young daughters.
-They have lived at City of Angels for 5 years and are very skilled at what they do.
-On a daily basis they manage the staff, parent their own biological children and all the kids here, run errands, manage finances, pay bills, buy groceries, receive groups, visitors, and volunteers and interface with supporters near and far.
+They have lived at City of Angels since 2014 and are very skilled at what they do.
+On a daily basis they manage the orphanage, parent their own two biological children and all the kids here, run errands, manage finances, pay bills, buy groceries, receive groups, visitors, and volunteers and interface with supporters near and far.
 They love the Lord Jesus Christ and do all they do to serve Him.

 1)What type of kids do we have at our home?
 They come directly from the Mexican government equivalent of Child Protective Services, which is called “DIF.”
 All our kids have been either abandoned by their parents and left at a DIF shelter or severely neglected by their families and subsequently taken from their homes by the DIF.
 They have all experienced terrible things in their lives before coming to COA.